|

 of the scene first became apparent to me when I began my research

-on Ron Danielss second RCS production [in 1989].
+on Ron Danielss second RSC production [in 1989].
 In the middle

 of a stack of archival material about the production, I found a memorandum,